0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/07_CodeDeploy/README.md

 # And done!

-We arrive at the end, where you should have the bare minimum knoledge require to start to have an undestandign how to put the Lego blocks together.
+We arrive at the end, where you should have the bare minimum knoledge require to start having an undestandign how to put the Lego blocks together.
 I know there is a lot to take in, but my hope is that I'll shorten the time required to get a graps of the core elemtns of AWS.

 Personally it tooke me 6 months to understand this.
 I hope you'll do better then me.

-Before you move to the Bluepritns I'd recommend you take a brake from this, and come back with a fresh midn.
+Before you move to the Bluepritns or to the other folders I'd recommend you take a brake from this, and come back with a fresh midn.
 Becasue this was the easy part.